hitesh290598/CRM-Restaurent/README.md

 # CRM-Restaurent

-* Worked on Data Mesh using SQL On customer data(Financial, Marketing Data), and implemented churn prediction on the data using Python
+* Worked on PostgreSQL Database of customer data (scraped from e-commerce Platform), and implemented churn prediction on data using python.
-* Plotted graph using Graphph.JS and utilized Django for UI Development based on SaaS concepts.
+* Developed a dashboard using Graph.JS and deployed it in the Django framework in PyCharm IDE.